 We have tried this delicious cake with matcha tea ganache.

-After spending the whole morning and a part of the afternoon visiting the castle, it was time to escape the crowds and enjoy a cup of tea with chocolates in a relaxing environment.
+After spending the whole morning visiting the castle, it was time to escape the crowds and enjoy a cup of tea with chocolates in a relaxing environment.

-This boutique hotel and spa has got a lovely courtyard with classic design where we sat back for a while.
+Alchymist Grand Hotel & Spa is a five star boutique hotel and spa, which has got a lovely courtyard with classic design.
+Here we sat back for a while and enjoyed the beautiful surroundings.
 It is possible to book a massage or treatment for non-guests too.

 The interior is cozy and colorful, and the tasty food is Italian inspired.
 We ate very good salmon with avocado and grilled vegetables for lunch.

-This restaurant is situated in a building which is over 500 years old and has got lots of charm because of the many cozy corners and vaulted ceilings.
+Vegetarian restaurant Lehka Hlava (which means Clear Head) is situated in a building which is over 500 years old and has got lots of charm because of the many cozy corners and vaulted ceilings.
 The different sitting area's were decorated and painted (ceilings as well) by local artists.
 We've tried the Cantonese tofu with vegetables and loved it!

 Eska is a restaurant with a bakery where they bring the traditional and the modern together on your plate.